 If you are interested in adding one of our well-bred family companions to your home, we welcome your inquiry via our contact form below.
-Currently, we are taking inquiries for litters planned in 2023 (Cavaliers) and may have one ETS litter later in 2022.
+Currently, we are taking inquiries for litters planned in 2023 for both Cavaliers and English Toys.

 Please note: Zelosia puppies are available as companions only.
 I do not place puppies into breeding homes, nor do I place puppies as Emotional Support Animal or Service Dog prospects.